colans/drupal-helpers/README.md

 The tools in this project are primarily used for deployment and other devops tasks essential for managing Drupal sites.

+For a detailed article on them, please see [Drupal Helpers: Tools for devops and deployment](http://colans.net/blog/drupal-helpers-tools-devops-and-deployment).

 Authoritative project (for creating issues, merge/pull requests and the wiki):
 * GitLab: https://gitlab.com/colan/drupal-helpers